 By Karen Adams, VP of Market Intelligence

-Continuously emerging complexities in the models of senior living have led some to conclude that market research is best relegated to a quick, initial and sometimes internal overview with the heavy lifting of filling communities left to convincing the markets that they want what is being offered and/or adjusting the product at a much later stage in development and sales.
+Continuously emerging complexities in the models of senior living have led some to conclude that market research is best relegated to a quick, initial and sometimes internal overview with the heavy lifting of filling communities left to convincing the markets that what they want what is being offered and/or adjusting the product at a much later stage in development and sales.
 There is also the ongoing assumption that if we filled it before in one place, we will keep doing it.

 However, I would suggest that changes to how data are collected and analyzed might be a better option in today’s complicated environments.
 Understanding the market has never been more critical, and the process itself can yield far more than numbers.